Discover the island and all its delicious flavours with tastings of quality local produce!

 Across land and sea, viniculture, salt production and use of natural marine resources bring income to the island.
 These age-old practices play an essential role in keeping the island economy healthy and ensuring that this ancient knowledge continues to be handed down through the generations.

-In the North of the island, the salt marshes of Loix and Ars en Ré stretch as far as the eye can see.
+In the North of the island, the salt marshes of Loix and Ars en Ré, surrounded by Alexanders, stretch as far as the eye can see.
 Since ancient times, the "white gold" of the island has been cultivated here: the sea salt and the fine "fleur de sel", which adds a delicate flavour to local dishes.
 In high summer, almost 90 saltworkers harvest the salt by hand over an area of 400 hectares, working until sundown with exactly the same methods as their ancestors once used.

 All around the island, the 62 oyster farmers of the Ile de Ré work in harmony with the natural cycles of the sea and tides to produce 6000 tonnes of oysters per annum, which is almost 4% of France's total oyster production.
 The oysters start their lives in the sea, then mature in the oyster beds or marshes to absorb the water's rich green colour and hints of sea spray and hazelnut.
 They can then be tasted in the oyster huts along the cycle paths, the perfect place for a delicious bite to eat.